gabrieltalavera/gabrieltalavera.github.io/_posts/2023-04-20-Using-cURL-to-Authenticate-and-Create-Pod-in-Kubernetes.md

 ---
-layout: post
-title: Using cURL to Authenticate and Create a Pod in Kubernetes
+Using cURL to Authenticate and Create a Pod in Kubernetes
 ---

 ## Introduction